midlantica/LovelyBunchOfCoconuts/content/profiles/heroes/alexis-de-tocqueville.md

 ## Alexis de Tocqueville

-Tocqueville mapped American democracy’s genius in civil associations, local self‑rule, and the habits of liberty, while warning of soft despotism and majority tyranny.
-His insights remain central to defending pluralism and decentralized power.
+Tocqueville chronicled American genius in associations and local rule, warning of soft despotism and majority tyranny that erode pluralism and decentralized power.
+His prophecy now haunts captured courts and campuses.